pedro-hfo/Doctrine-encryption/README.md

 * In config.php, replace the roleId for the roleId returned in the last step.
 * Enable secrets on the secret path `vault secrets enable -path=secret kv`
 * Write the db connection values in db-secrets.json to vault: `vault write secret/data/phpapp/database-config @db-secrets.json`.
 If you change the vaultDbSecretsPath in config.php, remember to change this command accordingly.
+* Now everything is setup, but before testing, we should revoke the root token so as to not have a possible security risk (as anyone with the root token has complete access to Vault).
+    * Look for your root token's accessor id `vault token lookup your_root_token`
+    * Revoke the token with the value in the accessor field `vault token revoke -accessor accessor_id`